SwatiMishra1004/Weather-Application/README.md

 # Weather-Application

-A weather application project using HTML, CSS, and JavaScript is an excellent way to demonstrate your web development skills by building a functional, user-friendly app that displays real-time weather data.

-Purpose-
-To create a simple weather application that allows users to check the current weather in any city.
-Features-
+A weather application is a software tool that provides real-time weather information, forecasts, and related data.
+It pulls data from weather sources or APIs to display conditions like temperature, humidity, wind speed, and precipitation.
 Fetches real-time weather data from an API, displays temperature, humidity, wind speed, and an icon representing the weather conditions.

 Technologies Used -